 In our opinion, this piece resonates perfectly with both new home pan pizza makers and seasoned pro bread bakers, thanks to its informational, easy-to-follow structure for a novice, plenty of unique ideas, and inspiring and permissive tone to make it baking an excitement.

-- Educational and inspirations to cooking and baking enthusiast of any level
+- Educational and inspiration to cooking and baking enthusiasts of any level

 - Dozens of unique recipes

-- No need for specialty equipment such as pizza peels and stones
+- No need for special equipment such as pizza peels and stones

 Almost everyone loves a slice of Italian pizza.
 For me, it’s the authentic taste and flavor it offers.
 Making one at home doesn’t have to spell trouble.
 While finding a book covering Italy’s broad food history might seem impossible, we’ve handpicked the top three best Italian pizza cookbooks to help create an enjoyable Italian pizza.